Exact SL(2,Z)-Structure of Lattice Maxwell Theory with $\theta$-term in Modified Villain Formulation

 which characterizes symmetry protected topological phases \cite{Kapustin:2014gua,Hsin:2020nts, Aharony:2013hda,Gaiotto:2017yup,Kapustin:2013qsa}.
 Under the electric one form transformation, the square can differ by an even number,

-Since the Pontryagin square can take an odd number, the periodicity of $\theta$ is essentially $4\pi$ rather than $2\pi$.
+Since the Pontryagin square can take odd values, the periodicity of $\theta$ is essentially $4\pi$ rather than $2\pi$.
 We introduce the discrete $\theta$-term, and restrict the range of $\theta$ to $2\pi$.
 Then, we consider the following action,

 where $p=0,1$ is a discrete theta angle.
 Then, sending $\theta\to \theta+2\pi$ is equivalent to\footnote{Such a phenomenon is also discovered in $U(1)/ \mathbb{Z}_N$ and $SU(N)/ \mathbb{Z}_N$ gauge theories.}.